Swayampadhy/PickerPacker/README.md

 ---

 ##  Key Features
-- **35+ execution techniques** including WinAPI callbacks, Fiber execution and many more...
+- **36+ execution techniques** including WinAPI callbacks, Fiber execution, APC execution and many more...
 - Injection Methods such as memory mapping and function/module stomping.
 - Multiple Anti-VM and Anti-Debug checks.
 - Multiple AMSI and ETW bypasses and other evasion techniques.